 Explore nature’s high peaks through mountains and waterfalls, all graciously within the beautiful territory of Quebec.

 Experience the wildlife

 Quebec houses one of the best safari parks there is.
-Parc Omega is open all year-round to guests who fancy an adventurous driving.
+Parc Omega is open all year round to guests who fancy adventurous driving.

-Driving around the park and walking on select trails can be especially enjoyable when you feed carrots to the wildlife species.
+Driving around the park and walking on the best trails can be especially enjoyable when feeding wild animals with carrots.
 In this park, you can find the beaver, elk, raccoon, timber wolf, coyote, muskox, deer, turtle, boar, red fox, Alpine ibex, caribou, black bear, moose, wild turkey, and bison.

-Don’t worry about going hungry because on the site is a delightful restaurant with a panoramic view.
+Don’t worry about going hungry because the site is a delightful restaurant with a panoramic view.